wegul/wegul.github.io/_posts/2021-11-15-ADSecurity.md

 Background
 ===
-People have started to take autonomous vehicles to trials and are moving towards the plan for larger deployment.
+People have started taking autonomous vehicles to trials and moving towards the plan for larger deployment.
 However, security is an important consideration.
 There has been an increasing interest in the attacks and defences as ADs are getting ready for roads.
+Though many attacks make AD produce wrong decisions, sensor attack is the most direct and easy-to-deploy threat.
 In this post, I am to organize and discuss several methods of sensor attack and propose some areas that have yet to be discovered.

 Sensor Attack
 ===
 ### Motivation
 Roughly, AV action is determined by the workflow: Perception+Localization->Prediction->Planning->Control.
 Among these, I think Perception+Localization->Prediction could be seen as the soft point.
-Because on the one hand, Perception and Localization highly rely on information gained in real-time, which could be deceiving.
+Because data-driven Perception and Localization highly rely potentially deceiving information gained in real-time.
-Prediction is data-driven

- Below I first introduce the three modules before illustrating their vulnerabilities respectively.
+ Below I first introduce the three modules before illustrating their vulnerabilities.

 **Perception:** processes LiDAR, camera, and radar inputs to detect obstacles.
 Usually multiple object detection is adopted to avoid false detection.